sahalaan/VidaVSMilk-using-Mask-RCNN/README.md

 # VidaVSMilk-using-Mask-RCNN
 The Repository is dependent on the algorithm of Mask R-CNN and it can use to detect vida(one brand of draw out tissue) and milk(vita milk).
 Address of Mask R-CNN  is https://github.com/matterport/Mask_RCNN.
-* Notice: we use the google colab to download, test, train, evaluate, visualize the model.
+* Notice: we use google colab to download, test, train, evaluate, visualize the model.

 # Download the weights
 Address：https://drive.google.com/file/d/1HZ9i7IvWW7uSMMODVvPw7pHgKGjK5lKD/view?usp=sharing